spotlightpa/poor-richard/content/news/2022-06-01-SPLCOVIDRESOURCEXX.md

 For example, some retail pharmacies like Rite Aid and Walmart will only administer vaccines to children over the age of 3.
 Others have specific policies for scheduling appointments and vaccinating young children, so it’s best to check with the provider before arriving.

-## What should I do if I lose my vaccine card?

-If you lost your vaccine card, <a href="https://www.health.pa.gov/topics/disease/coronavirus/Vaccine/Pages/Vaccine.aspx">the Pennsylvania Department of Health can help</a> you get a replacement.

 ## How do I find a COVID test?

 Most retail pharmacies carry at-home COVID tests.
 As of May 17, households may also order eight more free rapid tests from the federal government <a href="https://special.usps.com/testkits">through the U.S. Postal Service website</a>.

 If you’re looking for a PCR test, check with your local pharmacy, urgent care center, health clinic, doctor’s office, or hospital.

 Some counties, like <a href="https://www.alleghenycounty.us/Health-Department/Resources/COVID-19/Information-on-COVID-19-Testing.aspx">Allegheny</a>, have partnered with COVID testing companies like <a href="https://book.curative.com/search#9/40.4624/-79.9443">Curative</a> to offer pop-up testing sites or mobile testing vans.
-The state health department also runs a <a href="https://www.health.pa.gov/topics/disease/coronavirus/Pages/Public%20Testing.aspx">rotating schedule</a> of public testing sites.
+The state health department also runs <a href="https://www.health.pa.gov/topics/disease/coronavirus/Pages/Public%20Testing.aspx">public testing sites in seven counties</a> that, as of mid-July, offer both PCR tests and rapid antigen tests.

+## What should I do if I lose my vaccine card?

+If you lost your vaccine card, <a href="https://www.health.pa.gov/topics/disease/coronavirus/Vaccine/Pages/Vaccine.aspx">the Pennsylvania Department of Health can help</a> you get a replacement.

 ## Are there still statewide COVID mandates?

 Statewide COVID mitigation measures <a href="https://www.pa.gov/guides/responding-to-covid-19/#COVIDMitigationinPennsylvania">have been lifted in Pennsylvania</a>.

 Counties and municipalities may implement stricter requirements.
-Businesses, performance venues, restaurants, or <a href="https://www.inquirer.com/news/philadelphia-school-district-mask-covid-20220520.html">schools</a> may also set their own COVID rules on masking, capacity limits, or proof of vaccination.
+Businesses, performance venues, restaurants, or schools may also set their own COVID rules on masking, capacity limits, or proof of vaccination.

 <i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>